Playwork is a highly skilled profession that enriches and enhances children’s play.

 The Principles define play as ‘a process that is freely chosen, personally directed and intrinsically motivated.
 That is, children and young people determine and control the content and intent of their play, by following their own instincts, ideas and interests, in their own way for their own reasons.’

 Playworkers are busy working throughout our communities in many different settings, including play centres, nurseries, after school clubs, holiday play-schemes, mobile play-schemes (like play buses), adventure playgrounds, hospitals and prisons.
 Playrangers support children’s play in parks and open spaces.

-Unfortunately, playwork is under threat from government spending cuts.
+Playwork is under threat from government spending cuts.
 You can really make a difference by supporting playwork provision in your area against these cutbacks.
 Some Playwork qualifications are also being withdrawn.
 Find out more and what you can do about it here.